Rothamsted/agri-schemas/doc/biomol-use-cases/oma-use-case/README.md

 The closest class in BioLink is [GeneFamily][SART-30], which is only superficially related, since it doesn't seem to support hierarchical relations.

 **BioSchemas**
 Nothing very relevant found. `schema:CreativeWork` seems to be the best one to subclass.
-To be noted that they have [SequenceAnnotation][SART-40] in draft, which looks like a mix of sequence and seq annotations, in fact, it subclasses `BioChemEntity`.
-Whatever, HOGTrees and HOGs are information entities (like iao:InformationContentEntity), they're not sequences, nor biochem entities.
+Note that they have [SequenceAnnotation][SART-40] in draft, which looks like a mix of sequence and sequence annotations; in fact, it subclasses `BioChemEntity`.
+In any case, HOGTrees and HOGs are information entities (like iao:InformationContentEntity); they are not sequences or biochemical entities.

 ### Scoring properties